 The Mississippi Bar was founded in 1906 and in 1932 the Legislature unified the Mississippi Bar (made membership mandatory).
 Today Mississippi is one of 35 unified state Bars.
-There are over 10,700 members (active or inactive) of the Mississippi Bar.
+There are over 11,100 members (active and inactive) of the Mississippi Bar.
 There are members in all 50 states.
-Mississippi's lawyer population ranks 34th nationally between Iowa and Nevada.

-Almost half of the lawyers in Mississippi practice in the Jackson metropolitan area.
-The second largest concentration of lawyers in Mississippi is on the gulf coast.
-Just over 25% of the active members in Mississippi are female and approximately 10% are minority practitioners.
+Almost half of the active lawyers in Mississippi practice in the Jackson metropolitan area.
+The second largest concentration of lawyers in Mississippi is on the Gulf coast.
+Just over 30% of active Mississippi lawyers are female and approximately 12% are minority practitioners.